 Washing and disinfecting your hands

-Cleaning refers to either removal, wiping or washing with water/soap after which it is dried.
+Cleaning refers to either removal, wiping, or washing with water/soap after which it is dried.
 Disinfection refers to the cleaning of live tissues e.g. your hands, and hard surfaces with something that kills micro-organisms.
-Many disinfectants are in the form of hand soaps, sprays, wipes and gels.
-These are popularly used and doubles up as a cleaning soap too.
+Many disinfectants are in the form of hand soaps, sprays, wipes, and gels.
+These are popularly used and double up as a cleaning soap too.

-Health & Hygiene’s F10 product range is tested safe and efficient to be used with Bearded dragons, reptiles and other animals.
-Various forms of their contact sprays, hand soaps and gels are available from most veterinarians and some good pet shops.
+Health & Hygiene’s F10 product range is tested safe and efficient to be used with Bearded dragons, reptiles, and other animals.
+Various forms of contact sprays, hand soaps, and gels are available from most veterinarians and some good pet shops.